Khosrov Forest State Reserve: Fauna

 There are 44 mammals species in the territory of the reserve.
-Mammals of the reserve are represented by Persian leopard (Panthera pardus ciscaucasica = P. p. saxicolor), Eurasian lynx (Lynx lynx), wild cat (Felis silvestris), brown bear (Ursus arctos), fox (Vulpes vulpes), badger (Meles meles), gray wolf (Canis lupus), least weasel (Mustela nivalis), European hare (Lepus europaeus), wild boar (Sus scrofa), bezoar goat (Capra aegagrus).
+Mammals of the reserve are represented by Persian leopard (Panthera pardus ciscaucasica = P. p. saxicolor), Eurasian lynx (Lynx lynx), European wildcat (Felis sylvestris), brown bear (Ursus arctos), red fox (Vulpes vulpes), European badger (Meles meles), gray wolf (Canis lupus), least weasel (Mustela nivalis), European hare (Lepus europaeus), wild boar (Sus scrofa), wild goat (Capra aegagrus).

 Persian leopard (Panthera pardus ciscaucasica = P. p. saxicolor) is registered in the Red Data Book of Armenia as well as in the IUCN Red list.
 The leopard is known as a careful animal with good vision, hearing and sense of smell.
 It is more active especially at night and morning hours.

 The Eurasian lynx is the largest of the four lynx species, ranging in length from 80 to 130 cm and standing 60–75 cm (24–30 in) at the shoulder.
 The tail measures 11 to 24.5 cm (4.3 to 9.6 in).
 Males usually weigh from 18 to 30 kg (40 to 66 lb) and females weigh 8 to 21 kg.

 The brown bear is the biggest predator of the reserve.
 Inhabits arid sparse forests, broadleaf forests, mountain grasslands, subalpine and alpine meadows.
 Availability of fruits, berries and nuts as the staple food items is an important factor of bear distribution.
 It feeds on fruits, berries, small animals as well as carrion.
 Pear, strawberry and especially honey are his favorite food.
 The brown bear is registered in the Red Data Book of Armenia, as well as in the IUCN Red List.

-In the reserve there are favorable habitats (biotopes) for bezoar goat.
+In the reserve there are favorable habitats (biotopes) for bezoar ibex.
 This animal inhabited the reserve through the ages.
 Numerous rock paintings on the territory of the reserve and bezoar goat ornaments of monuments from the Middle Ages are the evidence of its long lasting existence on the territory.

 The bezoar goat got its name thanks to globular hard formations – bezoars, which are formed in its stomach on the basis of something hard in its food, for example, hair.
 In the past they were used in folk medicine.
 This animal is also called bearded goat as the males have a long beard.
 The males have also large sword-shaped horns with well expressed bulges in some place.
 These animals live in herds and feed on vegetable food.
 High mountainous rocky slopes divided by deep gorges, rock caves and mountainous terraces with bush vegetation are the favorite habitats of the bezoar goat.

 The lifespan of a goat can be from 10 to 17 years.
 The bezoar goat is registered in the Red Data Book of Armenia, as well as in the IUCN Red List.

 The wild cat is registered in the Red Data Book of Armenia, as well as in the IUCN Red List.
 Mating occurs in February and March.
 Three to eight, usually four or five, cubs are born in April and May.